FoundryApp/foundry-cli/README.md

 ### Connecting to your cloud environment
 To connect to your cloud development environment and start your session run `$ foundry go`.
 If you aren't signed in, this will create an anonymous account for you that can be linked to your actual account later once you sign up.<br/>

 Foundry starts an interactive prompt, connects you to your cloud environment and starts watching your code for changes.
 Each change notifies the CLI to send your code into the environment where your functions are triggered.
-You see the outpout and errors from your functions inside the interactive prompt.
+You see the output and errors from your functions inside the interactive prompt.

 #### Filtering functions
 Often, you have many functions and orienting in the output is hard.
 To trigger only specific functions in each run you can execute the `watch` command inside the prompt.
 Its format is `watch function_name_1 function_name_2`.<br/>
 To stop filtering functions execute the command `watch:all`.

 ### Environment variables
-You can set, delete, and print all  environment variables in your cloud development environment with the following commands respectivelly:
+You can set, delete, and print all  environment variables in your cloud development environment with the following commands respectively:

 `$ foundry env-set ENV_1=VAL_1 ENV_2=VAL_2`<br/>
 Sets the specified environment variables.